schilkp/ws2812b_spi/README.md

 This driver will handle all data formatting.
 SPI transmission is platform-dependent and not provided, as it will have to be implemented on a per-device basis.

-This driver can be used in two ways: Buffered or unbuffered.
+This driver can be used in either buffered or unbuffered mode.

 ### Buffered: